-The University uses the following definition of consent in its Interim Policy and Procedures on Sexual Harassment, Sexual Assault, Sexual Misconduct, Dating Violence, Domestic Violence and Stalking for the purpose of determining whether sexual violence (including sexual assault) has occurred:
+The University uses the following definition of consent in its Southern Illinois University Carbondale (SIUC) Interim Policy and Procedures1 on Sexual Harassment, Sexual Assault, Sexual Misconduct, Dating Violence, Domestic Violence and Stalking for the purpose of determining whether sexual violence (including sexual assault) has occurred:

 Consent means a clear, affirmative, unambiguous and freely given agreement to engage in a specific sexual activity.
 Consent is demonstrated verbally or through actions that clearly indicate a willingness to engage in the specific sexual activity.
 Lack of verbal or physical resistance does not constitute consent.
-Consent to engage in sexual activity with one person does not constitute consent to engage in sexual activity.
+Consent to engage in sexual activity with one person does not constitute consent to engage in sexual activity with another person, and consent for a specific activity does not imply consent for any other activity.
 Use of alcohol, drugs, or other intoxicants does not diminish one's responsibility to obtain consent.
 Consent must be knowing and voluntary.
 To give consent, a person must be awake, of legal age, and have the capacity to reasonably understand the nature of his/her actions.
 Consent cannot be given by an individual who is mentally or physically incapacitated through the effect of drugs, alcohol or other intoxicants or for any other reason.
 Consent cannot be given when it is coerced, forced, or obtained by use of duress, fear, threats, or violence.
 Consent is not implied by the existence of a prior or current relationship or participation in prior sexual activity.
 A person's manner of dress does not constitute consent.
 Consent to engage in sexual activity may be withdrawn at any time and is automatically withdrawn by a person who is no longer capable of giving consent.